keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 I have been at pains to articulate the way in which we are animals -- but animals of a peculiar sort: That is, practical, rational primates.
 If this generic about our life form is correct, it suggests a teleological combination like the ones expressed in chapter 2: an embryonic mammal *is to become* a fully grown mammal.
 A practical primate *is to become* a fully mature practical primate.
 In other words, one of the "norms" of practical rationality, we can venture, is that we *ought to be successfully practically rational*.

-Above, I asked the innocuous question: 'Are human beings natural organisms?''
+Above, I asked the innocuous question: 'Are human beings natural organisms?'
 One sort of reader believes that human beings are *merely* natural; under the  guise of merely asserting an innocent truism, this reader would insist that humans are machines made of meat, or "heaps of glorified clockwork"[@pinker2003blank] in the same sense that all of Laplacian nature is a heap of glorified clockwork and all its myriad variegated objects are just parts of the heap.
 This first sort of reader can acknowledge that the human brain exhibits rarefied neurocognitive processes we do not observe anywhere else but would deny that human beings are different in kind.

 A second sort of reader believes that humans are natural organisms and something more; under the guise of asserting an innocent truism, this reader would insist that human beings are organisms of an altogether different kind.
 A religious philosopher might argue that human beings exceptional in virtue of being endowed by God with the *Imago Dei*.
 This sort of reader can acknowledge that the human body is a material organism like many others but would insist that the mind is something of a different order.
 Even non-religious philosophers might argue that human rational activities and pursuits represent a qualitative break in the animal kingdom.